kmkumaran/purchasing/README.md

 ###Fabrikam Purchasing Website using Chef cookbook

-In this demo you will explore some of the new features and capabilities of Visual Studio Online Build/Release Managment to Deploy a sample webapp 'Purchasing' using Chef deployment task to a VM in Azure
+In this demo you will explore some of the new features and capabilities of Visual Studio Online (VSO).
+The demo showcases VSO Build and Release Management feature which allows users to deploy a sample webapp 'Purchasing' (this repo) using Chef deployment task to a VM in Azure

 **Prerequisites**

+- Visual Studio Online Account.
+Link:[SignUp for VSO](https://www.visualstudio.com/en-us/get-started/setup/sign-up-for-visual-studio-online)
-- An on-prem Windows VM with VSO-Agent
+- An on-prem Windows VM with VSO-Agent.
+Link:[Deploy a Windows VSO Build/Release Agent](https://msdn.microsoft.com/Library/vs/alm/Build/agents/windows)
-- Azure Linux Virtual Machine (target)
+- Azure Linux Virtual Machine (target) Link:[Azure Portal](https://portal.azure.com/)
-- Hosted/Enterprise Chef account
+- Hosted/Enterprise Chef account.
+Link [SingUp for Hosted Chef](https://api.chef.io/signup)

 **Tasks**